vncsms/Metin2FishBot/README.md

 - To stop the bot you can use time condition or press the button `STOP`.

-- Now you also use the bot to solve the puzzle mini game.
-Just Select Puzzle Tab and open the puzzle mini game.
+- Now you also can use the bot to solve the mini game puzzle.
+Just Select Puzzle Tab and open the mini game puzzle.
 Don't move the mini game puzzle window.

 ## Check list

-- [ ] Detect the daily bonus and select any option.
+- [x] Detect the daily bonus and select any option.
 - [ ] Use the fish bait item.
 - [ ] Use fish item from the inventory to save space.
 - [ ] Throw away the fish item from the inventory.
 - [ ] Detect bait quantity.
+- [ ] Text Detection to skip fish.
+Was not working well the last version.